Rothenburg ob der Tauber: Cultural references

 Rothenburg's famous street Kobolzeller Steige and Spitalgasse is depicted on the cover of two Blackmore's Night albums, 1999's Under a Violet Moon and their 2006 album Winter Carols.

 It is often thought to have inspired the town center of Mêlée Island in the 1990 point-and-click graphic adventure game The Secret of Monkey Island, but creator Ron Gilbert has claimed the resemblance is a coincidence.

 The video game Team Fortress 2 features a map titled "Rottenburg", a play on the original's namesake along with visually similar architecture.

 The southern part of the marketplace is prominently featured in the video game Gabriel Knight 2 depicting the fictional town of Rittersberg.

 The WWII-era first-person shooter Medal of Honor: Allied Assault, from the Medal of Honor video game series, features a level in which the player must fight their way through a snowy town near the Siegfried Line in Germany that is strikingly similar to Rothenburg, buildings with similar architecture can be seen throughout the town, as well as similar-looking streets, as the player makes their way through.

+In September 2004, in the virtual world of Second Life, a group of volunteers (not related to the city of Rothenburg in any way) built a city strongly inspired by Rothenburg and its main landmarks.
+Called Neufreistadt, it's not only still around and visitable (as of 2025), but it also hosts what is one of the oldest long-running communities in Second Life.
+The building maintenance and overall hosting fees are supported by 'citizens' who hire parcels (often a single residential building) for a small fee.
+In return, they are allowed to vote and get democratically elected for the community's government.